-Even though banking has gone digital these days, traditional financial products like checking accounts are still common in the Philippines.
+Even though banking has gone digital these days, traditional financial products like checking accounts are still standard in the Philippines.
 Some businesses and lending institutions even prefer payments in checks that serve as tangible proof of transaction.

 What is a Checking Account?